 Manufactured home residents across Oregon may be eligible for a special promotional price and increased incentive on a professionally installed ducted or ductless heat pump through December 31, 2020.
 By working with one of our participating trade allies, incentives will be paid directly to your contractor, who will deduct the incentive amount from your invoice, reducing your out-of-pocket costs.

 Ducted and ductless heat pumps are about twice as efficient as an electric furnace and can help you save up to 50 percent on your annual heating costs.
 These efficient systems also allow you to cool your home during hot summer months, so you can close the windows, turn off the fans and get rid of that noisy room air conditioner.

 Establish your eligibility

-You must live in Oregon and heat your home primarily with an electric forced-air furnace using electricity provided by Portland General Electric or Pacific Power and work one of our selected trade allies.
+You must live in Oregon and heat your home primarily with an electric forced-air furnace using electricity provided by Portland General Electric or Pacific Power and work with one of our selected trade allies.
 If you do not own your manufactured home, the property owner or manager must approve the services before any improvements can begin.

 Select a trade ally and have them install the equipment

 Eligible manufactured home residents should contact Energy Trust or one of our selected trade allies listed under the Participating Trade Allies page.
 Energy Trust is working with contractors who have experience with heating systems in manufactured homes to offer preferred pricing, in addition to increased Energy Trust incentives, to keep out-of-pocket costs low.
 You must work with one of our approved contractors to be eligible for this promotion.
 Whether you own or rent your manufactured home, Energy Trust can help you find a participating trade ally contractor.

 To receive a list of approved Energy Trust trade allies in your area, call us at 1.866.311.1822 or check the Participating Trade Allies page.